sebhildebrandt/systeminformation/README.md

 ### cb: Asynchronous Function Calls (callback)

 Remember: all functions (except `version` and `time`) are implemented as asynchronous functions!
-There are now two ways to consume them:
+There are now three ways to consume them:

 **Callback Style**